contiv/contiv.github.io/websrc/source/documents/networking/bgp.md

 ```

-##STEP 6: Ping between container and a switch
+Ping between container and a switch:

 ```
 $root@084f47e72101:/# ping 80.1.1.2